Decorative painting ….transferring Typography! How does she do it?!

 Well, after your first coat of Chalk Paint® dries- if you are applying a second coat with a brush (which you almost always need 2 coats of paint!) – often I will thin the paint by placing only a ¼ inch of water in a plastic cup with some paint.
 A good rule of thumb, is no more than 20% water added to the whatever amount of paint you have.
 And do this in a separate container, other than the actual paint can.

 Once finished painting the dresser with Coco- it was time to jazz it up.
 I did not want to use a stencil and actually could not find one the size or in the style I wanted.
 But when it comes to stencils- some are a necessity when doing a replicating pattern.
 But in general I have found that they can be quite expensive and often- I do not do the same detailed painting more than once or twice, so I do not need one.
 And to have a custom stencil created- FORGET IT…very expensive$$$.

 More importantly- I want to have a variety in the pieces I do, versus doing the same design again and again.
 I like to personalize an image and if you are savvy with using Paint Shop Pro (or some image editing software) you can.

 So for the project I am going to step through below what I did.
-But just to share- if I was to purchase a big stencil to accommodate my design in this size- would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
-Instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
+But just to share- if I was to purchase a big stencil to accommodate my design in this size- it would easily run a minimum of $100 to perhaps $200 retail- that is, if you could find one that matched this type of design.
+So instead, I suggest that you buy a projector off of Craigslist and print your transparencies on a laser printer.
 You will not regret it!
 And that is what I did….I just made a transparency and pushed the image up and traced it.